Home » Vegan Raw Recipes » RAW PAD THAI

 How To Store + Meal Prep

-• Refrigerator: Leftovers can be stored in the refrigerator for up to 4 – 5 days, in a covered container.
+• Refrigerator: Leftovers can be stored in a covered container for up to 4 – 5 days.

 • Meal Prep: This raw salad can easily be made ahead and stored in serving portion sizes for to-go lunches.